Because only 3,490 students graduate with a degree in Applied Mathematics per year, it ranks just 125th out of 384 in level of popularity.

 It is hard to beat Brown University if you wish to study Applied Mathematics.
-Grads of the applied math program state that they receive average early career income of applied math and mid-career income of $133,588.
+Brown University offers graduate degrees in applied math for those interested in an advanced degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

-Roughly 40.0% of students submit ACT scores, with the average score being in the 32 range.
+Roughly 49.0% of students submit ACT scores, with the average score being in the 32 range.
 Brown University requires freshmen to live on-campus.
-Ever wish colleges were graded with a report card?
-Now they are.
-Look at Brown University's scorecard.
+The scorecard provides a great overview of Brown University.

 Stanford University is a great decision for individuals interested in an Applied Mathematics major.
-Stanford University offers graduate degrees in applied math for those interested in an advanced degree.
-Based in Stanford, California, offers a dependable, suburban atmosphere for young people.
+Students who complete this degree state that they receive average early career income of $64,868 and mid-career income of $126,553.
+Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Any student pursuing a degree in Applied Mathematics needs to check out University of Southern California.
 Applied math majors from University of Southern California receive an earnings boost of approximately 18.9% over the average earnings of applied mathematics majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.